libsml/libsml/README.md

 LIBSML is built using Apache Maven.
 To build LIBSML, run

     mvn -DskipTests clean package

-    To run tests do mvn test
+To run tests

+    mvn test

 To use maven, add the appropriate setting to your pom.xml.